-For many years they were the definite standard for mattresses of all shapes and sizes.
-The bedding market is starting to change.
-This is because of the recent discovery and commercial applications of memory foam.
+For many years, spring mattresses were the standard model, but the bedding market has changed.
+This change is in large part due to the discovery and commercial applications of memory foam.

-Spring mattresses have been in use for a very long time.
-They are based on a very old design.
-This is a design where springs are embedded inside a layered cushioned structure.
+Spring mattresses are based on an old design in which springs are embedded inside a layered cushioned structure.
 These cushions provide the base where your body rests.
 The main disadvantage of this approach is that it reduces comfort.